Brief: Wondering which Ubuntu version are you using? Here’s how to check Ubuntu version, desktop environment and other relevant system information.

 In this quick tip, I’ll show you various ways to check Ubuntu version and other common system information.

-How to know Ubuntu version:
+How to check Ubuntu version in terminal

-The out put of the above command should be like this:
+The output of the above command should be like this:

 No LSB modules are available.
-Distributor ID: Ubuntu Description: Ubuntu 16.04.3 LTS Release: 16.04 Codename: xenial
+Distributor ID: Ubuntu Description: Ubuntu 16.04.4 LTS Release: 16.04 Codename: xenial

-As you can see, the current Ubuntu installed in my system is Ubuntu 16.04 and it’s code name is Xenial.
+As you can see, the current Ubuntu installed in my system is Ubuntu 16.04 and its code name is Xenial.

-Some alternate commands to find Ubuntu version:
+Some alternate ways to find Ubuntu version

 Alternatively, you can use either of the following commands to find Ubuntu version:

-The output should be something like this:
+The output of this command will be like this: